 » View past issues of Texas Diabetes

 The TMF Health Quality Institute's Health for Life Diabetes Initiative works with community partners and physicians to help eliminate health disparities and increase opportunities for Diabetes Self-management Education (DSME) among underserved populations, especially African-Americans with diabetes.
 DSME training for persons with diabetes is a comprehensive program that teaches them how to improve their health and quality of life.
 Please join in reducing disparities among underserved populations with diabetes.
 This initiative offers free tools and resources, webinars, conferences and recorded events that can help educators and physician practices better care for patients with diabetes.

 Featured Professional Resources:

 The Diabetes Tool Kit is an educational resource for healthcare professionals who work with patients who have diabetes.
 It includes treatment guidelines and algorithms developed by the TDC's Medical Professionals Advisory subcommittee, as well as handouts which may be copied for use in patient education.
-The sixth edition of the tool kit can be downloaded for use with an iPad, or as a PDF document that can be viewed on your computer using Adobe Acrobat Reader at http://tdctoolkit.org.
+Effective diabetes self-management is possible.
+The Diabetes Tool Kit can show you how.

 National Diabetes Prevention Program